harry81ful/Playwright_Framework_Automation/README.md

 - Users can run the tests in multiple ways entire test suite

-  - `npm run test` or `npm test` will run all the tests that in the feature folder and its corresponding step definitions
+  - `npm run test` or `npm test` will run all the tests that in the feature folder and its corresponding step definitions for cucumber based tests
   - further `npx cucumber-js` will also run the same
+  - `npx playwright test` will run all the tests with .spec.ts file which are written in playwright framework

 - If user wants to particularly run a single feature file then